AI Usage

 What this project demonstrates

-• Native macOS WidgetKit extension shipped as a notarized DMG
+• Native macOS WidgetKit extension shipped as a notarized DMG, with matching iPhone and Apple Watch apps, widgets, and complications

 • Embedded WKWebView with WKHTTPCookieStoreObserver to capture claude.ai sessionKey

-• Cross-process state sharing without App Groups by writing into the widget extension is own sandbox container
+• Cross-process state sharing without App Groups by writing into the widget extension's own sandbox container

 • Three-state provider detection (not installed / needs auth / connected) driving both the host setup UI and the widget layout